Search by Keyword

 Live Performances

-"Rock And Roll Music" has one of the longest performances lives of any Beatles song, spanning a total of eight years from 1959 to 1966.
+"Rock And Roll Music" has one of the longest performances lives of any Beatles song in their repertoire, spanning a total of eight years from 1959 to 1966.
 Only "Long Tall Sally," which entered their set list way back in 1957 and continued to be performed until 1966, beats this record.

 Nonetheless, "Rock And Roll Music" began its performance life while the group, then named The Quarrymen, played at Mona Best's Casbah Coffee Club in Liverpool from September 5th through October 10th, 1959.
 While other Chuck Berry classics were performed by the band as early as 1957 (such as "Roll Over Beethoven" and "Sweet Little Sixteen"), John waited a little longer to introduce this song into their repertoire.